microsoft/fhir-starter/scripts/Readme.md

 ./deployFhirStarter.bash -i <subscriptionId> -g <resourceGroupName> -l <resourceGroupLocation> -k <keyVaultName> -n <fhirServiceName> -p <yes -or - no for postman setup>
 ```

+The script will take you through the deployment steps and prompt you directly in the Azure Cloud Shell interface for your input (where needed).

 **Azure Components installed**
  - Resource Group (if needed - see the *Prerequisites* section above if you choose to opt out of creating a new Resource Group)